burrrata/cryptoeconomics.study_rust_edition/src/ch2/pow_blockchain.md

     // Confirm TX in valid_tx Pool And Add Them To The History pub fn push_block(&mut self,
                       block: Block) {

+        // THIS IS WHERE WE WANT TO ADD THE PROOF (of work)
+        // required BEFORE pushing a block

         println!("\nPushing Block To Blockchain:\n{:#?}", &block);